Human-Social Information Sciences

 With the development of information technology, society is highly informed.
 As new media emerge with new information technology, we are no more only information receivers but need to initiatively and autonomously participate in media society.
 Thus it becomes more important to examine cultural and ideological background of our global/local media society than ever.

-In order to academically examine the way of media that supports contemporary information society, Sakata laboratory makes research on contemporary media and communication, focusing on history, ideology, culture, art, design and disaster information, with (1) critical view, (2) practical attitude, and (3) collaborative dialog.
+In order to academically examine the way of media that supports contemporary information society, our laboratory makes research on contemporary media and communication, focusing on history, ideology, culture, art, design and disaster information, with (1) critical view, (2) practical attitude, and (3) collaborative dialog.

-• Media Workshop (by Sakata)
+• Workshop